Triple Alliance (1882): Italy

 Italy had several motives for joining the existing Austro-German alliance.
 The Italian government at that time was controlled by conservatives, who sympathized ideologically with the two monarchies.
-Also, Catholic Austria was a traditional protector of the Vatican, which Italy wanted to absorb.
+Also, Catholic Austria was a traditional protector of the Papacy, which Italy had poor relations with.
 However, perhaps most importantly, Italy was seeking potential allies against France.
 The Kingdom of Italy, like most of the other European powers, wanted to set up colonies and build up an overseas empire.
 Although France had supported Italian unification, Italy's colonial ambitions in Africa quickly brought it into a rivalry with France.
-That was reflected in anger at the French seizure of Tunisia in 1881, the so-called Schiaffo di Tunisi by Italian press, which many Italians had seen as a potential colony.
+That was reflected in anger at the French conquest of Tunisia in 1881, the so-called Slap of Tunis by the Italian press, which many Italians had seen as a potential colony.
 By joining the Alliance, Italy hoped to guarantee itself support in case of foreign aggression.
 The main alliance compelled any signatory country to support the other parties if two other countries attacked.
 Germany had won a war against France in 1870 and was a natural ally for Italy.
 Thus, Italy found itself coming to terms with its historical enemy, Austria-Hungary, against which Italy had fought three wars in the 34 years before the signing of the first treaty.

 However, Italian public opinion remained unenthusiastic about their country's alignment with Austria-Hungary, a past enemy of Italian unification and whose Italian-populated districts in the Trentino and Istria were seen as occupied territories by Italian irredentists.
 In the years before World War I, many distinguished military analysts predicted that Italy would attack its supposed ally in the event of a large scale conflict.
-Italy's adherence to the Triple Alliance was doubted, and from 1903 plans for a possible war against Rome were again maintained by the Austro-Hungarian General Staff.
+On its own hand, the Austro-Hungarian General Staff maintained at least from 1903 plans for a possible war against Rome.
 Mutual suspicions led to reinforcement of the frontier and speculation in the press about a war between the two countries into the first decade of the 20th century.
 As late as 1911, Count Franz Conrad von Hötzendorf, the chief of the Austro-Hungarian General Staff, was advocating a preemptive strike against Austria's supposed Italian ally.
 That prediction was strengthened by Italy's invasion and annexation of Libya, bringing it into conflict with the German-backed Ottoman Empire.